udelcodes/udelcodes.github.io/crypto1.md

 **C**rustaceans **R**allying **A**round **B**ad **S**ecurity, CRABS for short,
 is a force to be reckoned with.
-They are a group of time-travelling crustaceans that are travelling throughout history in order to erase cryptography!
+They are a group of time-travelling crustaceans that are travelling throughout history on time-cycles in order to erase cryptography!
 Thier hatred for crypto stems from a fundamental frustration with texting.

 <center><img src="https://iruntheinternet.com/lulzdump/images/hermit-crab-texting-phone-I-have-no-idea-what-I-am-doing-13613836231.jpg?id" alt="Crab Texting"/></center>